jbarbaro/RCourse/chapter1.md

 > A data frame is a list of equal length vectors that supports both homogeneous and heterogeneous data.

+Before we dive into working with data frames there are a few things you need to consider about data storage, data frames and R as a programming language.

-In data storage, each row represents a unique instance and each column represents a unique variable.
+1. In data storage, each row represents a unique instance and each column represents a unique variable.

-Data frames are able to store data of different types (numeric, character, boolean) across rows.
-Conversly, data in each column need to be of the same type.
+2 .
+Data frames are so widely used because of their ability to store data of different types (numeric, character, boolean) across rows within a table.

-`R` as a programming language stores all data as a vector, regardless of how much data is in the vector.
+3. `R` as a programming language stores all data as a vector, regardless of how much data is in the vector.
 This means that a data frame is actually a list of vectors combined to form a table of information.
 This knowledge will be important when it comes to data manipulation.

 You will begin by getting a sense for what a data frame looks like in R.